REMUNERATION & NOMINATION COMMITTEE MEMBERS

 10.4.
-Through the chairman, the Committee shall ensure the Company maintains contact as required with its principal shareholders about remuneration.
+Through the Board Chair, the Committee shall ensure the Company maintains contact as required with its principal shareholders about remuneration.

 10.5.
-The Committee may, if it deems it appropriate, produce a report to be included in the Company’s annual report about its nomination related activities, the process used to make appointments and explain if external advice or open advertising has not been used.
+The Committee shall produce a report to be included in the Company’s annual report about its nomination related activities, the process used to make appointments and explain if external advice or open advertising has not been used.
 Where an external search agency has been used, it shall be identified in the annual report and a statement made as to whether it has any connection with the Company.

 11. Other Matters